Back

 8 / 20

-8. Listen to the following audio to answer the question.
+8. Read the following text to answer the question.

 9 / 20